-The Schwaderers would like to be in the Canary Islands in January, 2007.
-Their goal is to start a Bible New Testament Church.
-They plan to work with a national pastor there.
-They will be doing mass evangelism by public tract distribution, preaching, witnessing, jail ministry, nursing home ministry and other avenues as they are lead on the Island of Tenerife.
-They plan to teach and make disciples of believers through personal study, group Bible studies and Bible Institute.
+The Schwaderers serve in the Canary Islands just off of Morocco.
+They have started a Bible New Testament Church.
+They work with a national pastor there.
+They do mass evangelism by public tract distribution, preaching, witnessing, jail ministry, nursing home ministry and other avenues as they are lead on the Island of Tenerife.
+They teach and make disciples of believers through personal study, group Bible studies and Bible Institute.

 Old Paths Spanish Mission

 - Schwaderer News – May 2021 May 31, 2021